atahtee/Stunning-pictures/README.md

 # Stunning-pictures to make your day better

-Contemplate the most beautiful pictures from all over the world.
+Contemplate the most beautiful pictures from all over the world with unending display

 This project implements the infinite scroll mechanism for uninterrupted user experience